acemod/ACE3/wiki/framework/settings-framework.md

 4. Mission Paramaters
 5. Placed Mission Modules

 What this means is that at any the 4 points after the Mod Config it is possible to insert your adjusted settings and force those (optionally).
-This is a powerful tool for server admins, whom can ensure that everyone is using uniform settings across the board on their server.
+This is a powerful tool for server admins; it will ensure that everyone is using uniform settings across the board on their server.
 And it provides mission makers the ability to easily set settings for their mission, without creating a large dependency on ACE3; you do not have to place down mission modules.

 ## 3. How do I use them?